ryanchanwo/FabricVegetation/README.md

 - The GUI is quite rudimentary, it was done *quickly and dirtily* with Maya GUI commands.
 - Sunlight does not work entirely as expected.
-- The clear seeds and clear lights buttons disconnect all seeds and lights, but do not clean the fabricVegetation node's multi-array indices.
+- The "clear seeds" and "clear lights" buttons disconnect all seeds and lights, but do not clean the `fabricVegetation` node's multi-array indices.
 This causes any new seeds/lights to have a bad naming convention and incorrect connections.
 - The leaves are generally in the correct direction, but there are cases where they may seem to be less random than desired, i.e. on a large flat surface, the sizes also need to be randomized.